 Teams of students will debate 15 cases that address ethical dilemmas, ranging from attractiveness discrimination in hiring to the freedom to burn the Qur’an.

-“Ethics Bowl presents fascinating cases,” said Mark Wunderlich, visiting assistant professor of philosophy and the team’s advisor.
+“Ethics Bowl presents fascinating cases,” said Mark Wunderlich, visiting assistant professor of philosophy and the team’s adviser.
 He also cited cases that examine the voting rights of college students, the treatment of endangered pink river dolphins in Brazil, raising children without gender roles and how bodies of the dead are treated.